apereo/cas/docs/cas-server-documentation/installation/Configuring-Authentication-Throttling.md

 </dependency>
 ```

-## Hazelcast
+### Hazelcast

-This feature uses a Hazelcast map to record throttled authentication attempts, and uses the same connection information and settings
+This feature uses a distributed Hazelcast map to record throttled authentication attempts.
-as the [Hazelcast ticket registry](Hazelcast-Ticket-Registry.html).
 This component requires and depends on the [CAS auditing functionality](Audits.html)

 Enable the following module in your configuration overlay: